 where

+Since $H_0$ \eqref{HDoper} does not couple\cite{SDSPT2} different classes of excitations (cf. Table \ref{sub-DRT}), Eq. \eqref{DyallDiag} can be solved for each class ($K\in[1,8]$) of excitations separately.
+Still, however, this is possible only when the state-specific, orthonormalized internally contracted configurations (ICC)\cite{selectMRPT2} are used as the basis to expand the zeroth-order eigenvectors (perturbers) $|\Psi^{(0)}_{(qK),k}\rangle$ (vide post).
+Once this is done, the $QH_0Q$ block in Eq. \eqref{Hmat1} can readily be constructed as

-Since only the $P_mHP_m$ and $P_mHQ$ blocks of Eq. \eqref{Hmat1} are required by NEVPT2, the free production of NEVPT2 by SDSPT2 is obvious.
-However, it should be noted that SDSPT2 is not size consistent.
+Since the most numerous matrix elements $\langle\Psi_{(qK),k}^{(0)}|H|\Phi_R\rangle$ are shared by $\bar{C}_{(qK),k}^{(1)}$ \eqref{C1coff}, $\bar{C}_{(qK),k}^{(2)}$ \eqref{C2coff}, $QHP_m$/$P_mHQ$, and $QHP_s$/$P_sHQ$, and the other matrix elements in Eqs. \eqref{Hmat2} and \eqref{Smat} can readily be evaluated, SDSPT2 has little computational overhead over MS-NEVPT2 (which only requires the $P_mHP_m$ and $P_mHQ$ blocks).
+It is obvious that SDSPT2 can produce MS-NEVPT2 for free.
+However, it should be noted that, unlike NEVPT2, SDSPT2 is not size consistent.
 Nevertheless, the size consistency errors can readily be cured by the Pople correction\cite{Size4}, as demonstrated before\cite{SDSrev}.